RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 First, understand that all Phase I Environmental Site Assessments (ESAs) must be conducted using the guidelines in the American Society of Testing & Materials (ASTM) Standard for Phase I ESAs.
 Following the ASTM standard assures protection from environmental damage caused by previous property owners.

 Okay - so why does it cost so much?
-Let’s start with what it takes to prepare a Phase I according to the ASTM standard.
+Let’s start with what it takes to prepare a Phase I site assessment according to the ASTM standard.

 Time to Complete